track-asia/trackasia-native/ARCHITECTURE.md

 Immutability is implemented by the `Immutable<T>` template, which acts as a non-nullable shared reference to a `const T`.
 It has behavior similar to `std::shared_ptr<const T>`, but indicates its intent as an immutable reference that is safe to share between threads.

-Immutability is core to the implementation, and yet one of the defining features of TrackAsia GL is the ability to manipulate and mutate the style freely at runtime.
+Immutability is core to the implementation, and yet one of the defining features of Trackasia GL is the ability to manipulate and mutate the style freely at runtime.
 How can this be possible if everything is immutable?
 The answer turns on the distinction mentioned in the previous section between public classes such as `Layer` and private implementations such as `Layer::Impl`.
-In TrackAsia GL the following private implementations are immutable, whereas their public counterparts are not:
+In Trackasia GL the following private implementations are immutable, whereas their public counterparts are not:

 * **Mutable objects**: `Layer`, `Source`, `Image`, `Light`
 * **Immutable objects**: `Layer::Impl`, `Source::Impl`, `Image::Impl`, `Light::Impl`